cardano-scaling/hydra/docs/monthly/2022-11-monthly.md

 # Conclusion

 Reflecting on our original plans (about a year ago) and our current roadmap we can say we are behind our anticipated schedule.
-However, recent developments on the lighthouse projects and various people contributing & using Hydra are convincing us that we are on the right track.
-The summit paints a similar picture and we feel reinvigorated by the great people we met, discussions we had and relationships we created & solidified on the Summit and during our Hydra workshop.
+However, recent developments on the lighthouse projects and community members contributing & using Hydra are convincing us that we are on the right track.
+The summit paints a similar picture and we feel reinvigorated by the great people we met, discussions we had and relationships we created & solidified on the summit and during our Hydra workshop.